Skip to main content

 localStorage Keys (Deprecated)

-On first app load with the new version, loadRuntimeState attempts to read from disk.
+For reference, these are no longer used (migrated to RuntimeState): On first app load with the new version, loadRuntimeState attempts to read from disk.
 If that fails, it reads from localStorage, merges everything into RuntimeState, and persists atomically to disk.
 Subsequently, localStorage is never read again.

 Session State Deep Dive